qliu95114/demystify/network/tshark_samples.md

 ```

-## Sample Four - dump PCAP to CSV , import to ADX (Kusto)
+## Sample Four - dump PCAP to CSV , use ADX (Kusto) to analyze trace in fast fashion

-For big trace analyze, export trace to CSV then import ADX for fast analyze is nature for speeding up tracing reading.
-Using Tshark we can "convert" pcap to csv. here is my favorites fields commonly used when analyze TCP/UDP network trace.
+For big trace analyze, export trace to CSV then import ADX for fast analyze is nature way to speed-up analyze.
+Using Tshark we can "convert" pcap to csv, here is my favorite fields commonly used when analyze TCP/UDP network trace.

 TSHARK covert to csv , Fields selected
 ``` cmd